jorgetp/dbverify/README.md

 1. Run `python collect.py` to gather the results in `results.html`.

-1. \*Inspect the trace that falsifies the `dbsec` lemma, if any, in order to confirm the attack, specially if it's about distance hijacking.
+1. If applicable (i.e. if `dbsec_hnst` holds and `dbsec` does not), run Tamarin in interactive mode and inspect the trace that falsifies `dbsec` in order to visually assert the existence of the attack, specially if it's about distance hijacking.
 This inspection is required for *uncommon* protocols in which the aforementioned requirements in step 1 are not sufficient to label every adversary action with an `Action` fact.

 ## Contact